Non-Aligned Movement: Criticism of US foreign policy

-South–South cooperation
+NAM Centres

+Centre for South-South Technical Cooperation

 The Non-Aligned Movement Centre for South-South Technical Cooperation (NAM CSSTC) as an intergovernmental institution, which enables developing countries to increase national capacity and their collective self-reliance, forms part of the efforts of NAM.
 The NAM CSSTC is located in Jakarta, Indonesia with a South-South Technical Cooperation focus.
-Other NAM Centres focus on the health, human rights and technology sectors are each located in Cuba, Iran and India.

 The NAM CSSTC was set up a few years after the Cold War to promote development in developing countries and to accelerate growth.
-From 18 to 20 October 1995, in Cartgena de Indias, 140 nations gathered and accepted a final document stating in paragraph 313 of the Final Document the establishment of the Centre for South-South Technical Cooperation in Indonesia.
+From 18 to 20 October 1995, in Cartagena de Indias, 140 nations gathered and accepted a final document stating in paragraph 313 of the Final Document the establishment of the Centre for South-South Technical Cooperation in Indonesia.

-The organisation aims to achieve the development goal of developing countries to achieve sustainable human development and enable developing countries to be equal partners in international relations, in accordance with the Final Document.
+The organization aims to achieve the development goal of developing countries to achieve sustainable human development and enable developing countries to be equal partners in international relations, in accordance with the Final Document.

 The NAM CSSTC's main body is the board of directors.
 In addition, the Board of Directors has a consultative arrangement with a Governing Council under the leadership of the Vice Minister for Foreign Affairs of the Republic of Indonesia and its members include Ambassador of Brunei, Ambassador of Cuba and Ambassador of South Africa.
 The head of the administrative officer of NAM CSSTC is accredited by Ronny Prasetyo Yuliantoro, Director, current Indonesian diplomat and Ambassador of the Republic of Indonesia to the Islamic Republic of Iran, who began his term of office on 1 July 2018.
-The organisation is financed by Indonesia's volunteer contributions.
+The organization is financed by Indonesia's volunteer contributions.
 The NAM CSSTC, its officers, consists of a full-time staff who are not affiliated with any other governmental institution except their head of the administrative officer, who is typically nominated from Echelon-I or Echelon-II staff from the Indonesian ministries.
-Some say the organisation is a major endeavour to build NAM member countries' capacities.
+Some say the organization is a major endeavour to build NAM member countries' capacities.

 History

 A few years before the NAM CSSTC was set up, the NAM summit in 1992 in Jakarta to discuss efforts to strengthen collective autonomy and to review of the international economic environment in order to step up South-South cooperation.

-After the admission of Brunei Darussalam to the NAM during the summit, the Government of the Republic of Indonesia called for a South-South Technical Cooperation Centre (now known as the NAM CSSTC) to be established by the Government of the Republic of Indonesia and the Government of Brunei Darussalam with the aim of organising different training, research and seminar programmes and activities.
+After the admission of Brunei Darussalam to the NAM during the summit, the Government of the Republic of Indonesia called for a South-South Technical Cooperation Centre (now known as the NAM CSSTC) to be established by the Government of the Republic of Indonesia and the Government of Brunei Darussalam with the aim of organizing different training, research and seminar programmes and activities.
 The programme activities, aimed at eradicating poverty, encouraging SMEs and the application of information communication technologies.

 Programmes

-The NAM CSSTC carries out its activities through cooperation with NAM member countries' training centres and specialists and other multilateral organisations.
+The NAM CSSTC carries out its activities through cooperation with NAM member countries' training centres and specialists and other multilateral organizations.
 Examples include Workshop on IUU fishing eradication, dispatch of agricultural experts to Myanmar and international tissue culture training.